Aditi-isra/gpupowermodel-master/README.md

 ## Technical Support

-In case of any technical issue in reproducing these results, you are welcome to contact Texas Tech University (TTU) developer: ghazanfar.ali@ttu.edu
+In case of any technical issue in reproducing these results, you are welcome to contact XXX (XXX) developer: XXX

 ## Authors

-* Mr. Ghazanfar Ali Sanpal, PhD student, Texas Tech University
+* X. XXX, XXX, XXX

-* Dr. Sridutt Bhalachandra, Lawrence Berkeley National Laboratory
+* X. XXX, XXX

-* Dr. Nicholas Wright, Lawrence Berkeley National Laboratory
+* X. XXX, XXX

 ##  License

-This project is licensed under [BSD 3-Clause License](https://github.com/nsfcac/Nagios-Redfish-API-Integration/blob/master/LICENSE)
+This project is licensed under XXX.

 ## Acknowledgments

-The National Energy Research Scientific Computing Center (NERSC) is a U.S. Department of Energy Office of Science User Facility operated under Contract No. DEAC02-05CH11231.
-Results presented in this paper were obtained using the Chameleon testbed supported by the National Science Foundation.
+XXX Results presented in this paper were obtained using the XXX supported by the XXX.